terraform-aws-modules/terraform-aws-atlantis/README.md

 [AWS Fargate](https://aws.amazon.com/fargate/) is used instead of AWS ECS/EC2 to reduce the bill, and it is also a cool AWS service.

+This infrastructure is specifically configured to integrate with GitHub only.

-This code is in the `atlantis` [module](tree/master/modules/atlantis), and is based heavily on [terraform-aws-atlantis](https://github.com/terraform-aws-modules/terraform-aws-atlantis).
+The code is in the [`atlantis` module](tree/master/modules/atlantis), and is based heavily on [terraform-aws-atlantis](https://github.com/terraform-aws-modules/terraform-aws-atlantis).

 ## Requirements/Configuration